Apple teases metaverse AR plans, stock jumps

-NEW YORK : Apple Inc teased its metaverse ambitions on Thursday as CEO Tim Cook talked expansion of the company's augmented reality apps, prompting strong investor response.
+NEW YORK: Apple teased its metaverse ambitions on Thursday (Jan 27) as CEO Tim Cook talked expansion of the company's augmented reality apps, prompting strong investor response.

 The company has 14,000 AR apps on its App Store, and Cook suggested this number will rise with further investment.